yochy4671/ifavif/README.md

 * Ubuntu
 ```
-$ sudo apt install mingw-w64 meson nasm cmake
+$ sudo apt install mingw-w64 meson nasm cmake ninja-build
 ```

 ## Building

-After cloning submodules and preparing the environment, a simple invocation of `make` will generate `ifavif.spi`.
+After cloning repository with submodules using `git clone --recursive` and preparing the environment, a simple invocation of `make` will generate `ifavif.spi`.

 ## How to use